farrcraft/rpi-ferment/README.md

 When invoked without any options, the application enters continuous polling mode and does not exit.
 The frequency of polling and list of sensors to be polled are defined in the *lib/config.js* file.

+The default monitoring mode creates a socket.io server on port 6001 and an Express app server on port 3010.
+These ports are customizable in the *src/lib/config.coffee* source file.
+Any changes to these ports must also be mirrored in the frontend application.

 The list of sensors needs to be configured with the actual sensor ids before invoking this mode.
 While the serial numbers are printed directly on the sensors, it is much easier to query them programmatically instead.
 Invoking the application with the *--sensors* option does this, printing the serial number of each connected temperature sensor.

 ``` bash